viniciusmioto/cv/content/authors/admin/_index.md

 ## About Me

 Hello, World!
-I am Vinícius Mioto, a Master's student in Computer Science at Concordia University, Montreal (Canada).
+I am Vinicius Mioto, a Master's student in Computer Science at Concordia University, Montreal (Canada).